ahmadraza346/Learning-From-Imbalanced-DataSets-CE888-/README.md

 3. Heart Dataset can be downloaded from: https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset

-Data pre processing folder contains three different jupyter notebooks containing the code for data pre processing and cleaning for all data sets.
+Data pre processing folder contains three different jupyter files containing the code for data pre processing and cleaning for all data sets.
 To run these notebooks:
-1. Download the jupyter notebook from Data pre processing folder
+1. Download the jupyter file from Data pre processing folder
 2. Download the respective dataset from the links provided above
 3. Upload both files to jupyter
 4. Run

+Reports Folder contains a detailed report about the data exploration, pre-processing and cleaning.